Business Registration in Hong Kong: A Comprehensive Guide

 • Details relating to the company’s shareholders, directors, and company secretary

-• Copies of passports and proof of residence in their respective countries are required for firms having non-Hong Kong shareholders and directors.
+• For firms with non-Hong Kong shareholders and directors, copies of passports and proof of residence in their respective countries are required

 • Company directors’ responsibilities